utcompling/textgrounder/README.txt

 You should also be able to run in non-distributed mode by using the option `--hadoop-nondist` in place of `--hadoop`, e.g.:

-$ textgrounder --hadoop-nondist run opennlp.textgrounder.preprocess.TwitterPull input output
+$ poligrounder --hadoop-nondist run opennlp.poligrounder.preprocess.TwitterPull input output

 or you can run it directly using `java`:

-$ java -cp $TEXTGROUNDER_DIR/target/textgrounder-assembly.jar opennlp.textgrounder.preprocess.TwitterPull input output
+$ java -cp $POLIGROUNDER_DIR/target/poligrounder-assembly.jar opennlp.poligrounder.preprocess.TwitterPull input output

 In both cases, `input` and `output` will refer to subdirectories on the local file system instead of in HDFS.